 Within the limitations of this study some fruit smoothies have the potential to bring about dental erosion if consumed irresponsibly.
 This can be influenced by ingredient variations.
 In order to minimise the risk of developing dental erosion, without removing the claimed nutritional benefits of their consumption, their consumption should be confined to mealtimes.

-So there you go.
 Sometimes ‘healthy’ isn’t healthy at all for your teeth.”

-FIONA “This might sound strange, but breast milk can cause tooth
+OK, this might sound strange, but breast milk can cause tooth

 decay as it’s so sugary.
 Breast milk is designed as a full range of

 nutrition which stimulates growth until the child can eat.